-An open fabrication laboratory and workshop for biological matter and materials at Roskilde University.
+An open laboratory, greenhouse and kitchen for prototyping with biological matter and materials at Roskilde University.

 The BioFabLab consists of, a kitchen laboratory, a greenhouse and a classical chemistry / biology laboratory. (see labs & equipment here)

 If you want to use the facilitates or get support for a project don't hesitate to get in touch.